-If you’re a property owner and you’re receiving unemployment or other Government benefits, or suffering significant financial hardship, you can apply to defer payment of the rates charges for your home.
+If you are a property owner and you are receiving unemployment or other Government benefits, or suffering significant financial hardship, you can apply to defer payment of the rates charges for your home.

-When assessing a customer’s eligibility for hardship assistance, we consider the following:
+When assessing your eligibility for hardship assistance, we consider the following:

-- Is the property the applicant’s principal place of residence?
+- Is the property your principal place of residence?

-- Is the customer on a Centrelink Income or holds a Centrelink low Income Health Care Card?
+- Are you on a Centrelink Income or holds a Centrelink low Income Health Care Card?

-- Has the customer been referred by an accredited financial counselor or welfare agency?
+- Have you been referred by an accredited financial counselor or welfare agency?

 - Are there any unforeseen events?

-It will not be considered financial hardship where an applicant chooses not to meet a liability for an unpaid debt.
+It will not be considered financial hardship where you choose not to meet a liability for an unpaid debt.
 This is not intended to be an exhaustive list of potentially relevant factors.
 In determining whether a situation involves substantial hardship, the presence (or absence) of any one or more of the listed factors is not conclusive.

 To apply, complete and submit to the ACT Revenue Office a Rates Deferral (Hardship) Application Form with all supporting documentation attached.